 Don't just take our word for it; read what our graduates have to say about pursuing ACCA at SBCS!

-The Accountant in Business syllabus introduces knowledge and understanding of the business and its environment and the influence this has on how organisations are structured and on the role of the accounting and other key business functions in contributing to the efficient, effective and ethical management and development of an organisation and its people and systems.The syllabus Accountant in Business (AB)/FAB introduces students who may not have a business background, to the business, which as an entity is made up of people and systems which interact with the environment and with each other.
+The Business and Technology syllabus introduces knowledge and understanding of the business and its environment and the influence this has on how organisations are structured and on the role of the accounting and other key business functions in contributing to the efficient, effective and ethical management and development of an organisation and its people and systems.The syllabus Business and Technology (BT) introduces students who may not have a business background, to the business, which as an entity is made up of people and systems which interact with the environment and with each other.
 The syllabus begins with examining the purpose and types of business which exist, the key stakeholders and the rights and responsibilities that businesses have in connection with them, exploring the external influences that affect the business in its environment, including economic, legal, social and technological factors.
 The syllabus then examines the structure and functions of business, focusing on corporate governance and the specific accounting related roles in this process, particularly in financial reporting, assurance, control and compliance.
 The syllabus then introduces key leadership, management and people issues such as effective individual and team behaviour, motivation and personal effectiveness.The final section of the syllabus examines how behaviour at all levels within business should be underpinned by accepted professional ethics and professional values.